 Share this Article

 A friend recently moved into his elderly mother's rent-stabilized apartment.
-Does he need to inform the landlord, and can he have his name added to the lease?
+Can he have his name added to the lease?
 What are the rules for succession in rent-stabilized apartments?

 Your friend can move into their mother's apartment legally, but can't have their name added to the lease while she's still living there (except in the highly unlikely event that the landlord agrees to add them to the lease), says Sam Himmelstein, a lawyer who represents residential and commercial tenants and tenant associations.

 "The only family members that have the right to be added to an existing lease if the tenant is still in occupancy are spouses," says Himmelstein.
 "Other family members such as children, grandchildren, and siblings are allowed to succeed the tenancy, or take over the lease after the person permanently vacates."

 Rules for succession

 To succeed a relative in their rent-stabilized apartment, you have to have lived in the apartment with them for two years before they leave.
 (If you're either disabled or over the age of 62, the length of required time shortens to one year.)
 Once the relative permanently vacates—whether because they move out, pass away, or go into a medical facility or nursing home with no likelihood of returning—you can succeed them in the apartment.